-getDependencies(ObjectId) method returns list of services on which the particular service depends and which could use it.
+getDependencies(ObjectId) method returns a list of services on which the particular service depends and which could use it.
 This method should be called to establish what kind of services are not used and can be terminated.

 Behaviour Model

 Interaction Patterns